Secure UD Training

-Some unit heads may require their employees to complete certain training modules based on their job responsibilities.
-For example, employees working with Protected Health Information (PHI) subject to the Health Insurance Portability and Accountability Act (HIPAA) are required to complete the HIPAA training module.
+Some unit heads may require their employees to complete certain training courses based on their job responsibilities.
+For example, employees working with Protected Health Information (PHI) subject to the Health Insurance Portability and Accountability Act (HIPAA) may be required to complete the HIPAA training course.

 Your unit head will let you know about any specialized training requirements in your unit.

-You may also choose to complete optional training modules that you feel will help you be more effective in your role.
+You may also choose to complete optional training courses that you feel will help you be more effective in your role.

 Requesting completion reports (unit heads)

-Unit heads may request a report of training completion within their units by emailing Secure UD at firstname.lastname@example.org.
+Unit heads may request a report of training completion within their units by submitting a service request.

-If you have questions about Secure UD Training, contact Secure UD by clicking on the "Contact Support" link in your Learner Dashboard or by emailing email@example.com.
+If you have questions about Secure UD Training, contact the IT Support Center by emailing AskIT@udel.edu.